davydeng1/davydeng1.github.io/_publications/microbe.md

 ---
-title: "To Breathe or Not to Breathe - the secret of anaerobic pathogens"
+title: "To Breathe or Not to Breathe - The Secret of Anaerobic Pathogens"
 collection: publications
 category: manuscripts
 permalink: /publication/microbe